plainblack/Lacuna-Server-Open/docker/README.md

     $ ./run_tle_beanstalk.sh
     $ ./run_tle_memcached.sh
     $ ./run_tle_mysql_server.sh
-    $ ./run_tle_server.sh (leave this running in a terminal mession for now, otherwise nginx will not work!)
+    $ ./run_tle_server.sh (leave this running in a terminal session for now, otherwise nginx will not work!)
     $ ./run_tle_nginx.sh

 If this has worked, you can now do the following to see what is running.